 Although Boothbay Harbor itself is hopping in the summertime, with a year-round population of only 2,200, there is plenty of room on the peninsula for peace-and-quiet and relaxation when you get tucked into the woods.
 Seanook and Paradise Cottage are located at the head of Linekin Bay, the next bay Downeast from Boothbay Harbor, yet only three miles away.
-We are close to everything you might want, yet secluded on our own quiet and longer finger of the ocean and nestled in woods.
-We think you will find this a delightful combination.
+We are close to everything you might want, yet secluded on our own quiet and longer finger of the ocean and delightfully nestled into trees.

 Summer is the most popular time to visit the Maine coast.
 We offer only weekly vacations in summer, Saturday to Saturday, with the first and last two weeks of summer at lower rates.
 (See our Shoulder Season rates.)
 The days are long and provide plenty of time for observing wildlife.
 Outdoor activities are endless both on and off the water.
 Children of all ages enjoy exploring the beaches to discover different creatures that abound along the shore of the Gulf of Maine.
 The dock is for the use of Seanook guests only.
 There anglers can fish right off the float, or it may be used to launch a day of exploring in your own boat or one that you rent.
 By signing our release, guests at either cabin/cottage may have the use of our three sit-on-top kayaks and rowboat.